Biased elementary doctrines and quotient completions: Introduction

-To achieve this, we first define biased elementary doctrines, which are suitable functors of the form $\PP:\CC^{op}\to \mathsf{Pos}$ from categories with weak finite products.
-The structure of a biased elementary doctrine is similar to the classical one, but the properties are restated taking into account a sort of \textit{bias} due to the weak universal property of weak finite products.
-As expected, biased elementary doctrines generalize Lawvere's elementary doctrines.
+To achieve this, we first define biased elementary doctrines as suitable functors of the form $\PP:\CC\op\to \mathsf{Pos}$ from categories with weak finite products.
+The structure of a biased elementary doctrine is similar to the usual one, but the properties are restated to account for a kind of \textit{bias} due to the weak universal property of weak finite products. {For biased elementary structures, the main novelty is the need to distinguish between the equality predicate and component-wise equality predicate, see \Cref{rmk: proof-relevant/irrelevant equality}.} As expected, biased elementary doctrines generalize Lawvere's elementary doctrines.

-For these structures we detect a class of elements, that we called \textit{proof-irrelevant}, in the fibers of weak finite products that are used to obtain the two main constructions.
+For these structures, we identify a class of elements (called proof-irrelevant) within the fibers of weak finite products, see \Cref{dfn:proof-irrelevant elements}, which are used to derive the two main constructions.

-The first one is the strictification, which associates to every biased elementary doctrine $\PP: \CC^{op}\to \mathsf{Pos}$ an elementary doctrine ${\PP^\strict}:{\CCs}^{op}\to \mathsf{Pos}$ on the finite product completion $\CCs$ of $\CC$.
-The second is a quotient completion which extends both the elementary quotient completion and the exact completion of weakly left exact categories, even in case of weak finite products.
-For this construction we prove a universal property similar to that in \cite{carboni1998regular}.
+The first construction, called strictification, associates to every biased elementary doctrine $\PP: \CC\op\to \mathsf{Pos}$ an elementary doctrine ${\PP^\strict}:{\CCs}\op\to \mathsf{Pos}$ on the finite product completion $\CCs$ of $\CC$.
+The second is a quotient completion which extends both the elementary quotient completion and the exact completion of categories with weak finite limits, even in case of weak finite products.
+The second construction is a quotient completion that extends both the elementary quotient completion and the exact completion of categories with weak finite limits, even in cases involving weak finite products.
+For this construction, we prove a universal property similar to that discussed in \cite{carboni1998regular}.

-In addition, we show that biased elementary doctrines provide a framework closed under the operation of slicing.
-Starting with a suitable biased elementary doctrine $\Pdoc$, we can define the slice doctrine $\mathsf{P}_{/A}:\CC/A^{op}\to \mathsf{Pos}$ for every object $A\in\CC$.
-Moreover, we prove that this operation commutes with the quotient completion.
+In addition, we provide a slice construction for suitable biased elementary doctrines, namely those $\PP: \CC\op\to \mathsf{Pos}$ such that $\CC$ has weak pullbacks.
+For every object $A\in\CC$, we define the slice doctrine $\mathsf{P}_{/A}:(\CC/A)\op\to \mathsf{Pos}$ and prove that this operation commutes with the quotient completion. {Slice doctrines are a distinctive feature of the biased framework.
+Indeed, the slice construction of several elementary doctrines is inherently biased, as it happens in the case of slice doctrines arising from the {intensional level} of the Minimalist Foundation.}

-Our main example comes from the \textit{intensional level} of the Minimalist foundation \cite{maietti2009minimalist}.
-The syntactic category of this theory, denoted by $\mathcal{CM}$, has strict finite products and weak pullbacks and is equipped with an elementary doctrine $G^{\textbf{mTT}}:\mathcal{CM}^{op}\to \mathsf{Pos}$.
-The slice doctrines of ${G^{\textbf{mTT}}}$ are biased elementary doctrines and their quotient completions provide genuine examples of elementary quotient completions that are not exact completions.
+{In future studies of the properties of the quotient completion, which have already begun in \cite{cioffophd}, slice doctrines will play a fundamental role concerning the local cartesian closure of the quotient category.}